tobiasli/groceries/README.md

 The `GroceryList` class is used to represent ingredients in recipes. `Recipe` is a class that contains information on how to cook a specific meal.
 You can have multiple `Recipes` and add them to a `Cookbook`.

-The recipes are searchable both on name, tags and their ingredients!
-You can take what ingredients you have, and the cookbook will return the recipe that has the closest ingredient match with what you have available.
+The recipes are searchable both on name and tags.

 ```python
 # Demo scripts for grocery readme.